radius-project/bicep-types-aws/artifacts/bicep/aws/aws.apigateway/default/types.md

 * **ResponseParameters**: [Method_ResponseParameters](#methodresponseparameters): The response parameters from the backend response that API Gateway sends to the method response.
 * **ResponseTemplates**: [Method_ResponseTemplates](#methodresponsetemplates): The templates that are used to transform the integration response body.
 Specify templates as key-value pairs (string-to-string mappings), with a content type as the key and a template as the value.
 * **SelectionPattern**: string: A regular expression that specifies which error strings or status codes from the backend map to the integration response.
-* **StatusCode**: string: The status code that API Gateway uses to map the integration response to a MethodResponse status code.
+* **StatusCode**: string (Required): The status code that API Gateway uses to map the integration response to a MethodResponse status code.

 ## Method_ResponseParameters
 ### Properties